 Spin R3 Indoor Cycling Bike Price

 It is probably a little pricey compared to other similar bikes when just comparing features but you are getting proper spinning handlebars and that the company has been around for a long time making these bikes with a strong reputation for quality so they know what they are doing.

-The best price when I checked was at Amazon where you could also get it with free shipping and it qualified for Prime.
+When I checked on Amazon you could get it with free shipping and it qualified for Prime.

 This is a good spin bike for beginners and those wanting moderate exercise.
 It can be used by those who want long training rides and intense spinning but they are likely to find it a little lightweight than they are used to or want.